-Your uni’s deep relationships with industry should also translate into work experience and internship opportunities for you – this is gold when you look for that first job after graduation.
+Your uni’s deep relationships with industry should also translate into work experience and internship opportunities for you – this is accent when you look for that first job after graduation.
 This practical experience will help you keep a finger on the pulse of your area of study and make you adapt to change more easily.
 It also means you’ll get access to valuable hands-on learning and hone your soft skills – teamwork, flexibility, leadership and communication skills – that will be in demand throughout your career.

 3. Find facilities that facilitate your learning